zarf-dev/proposals/6-package-preview/README.md

 #### Story 1

-As a creator of Zarf packages I want to see what my rendered `zarf.yaml` will look like after templates, imports, and flavors are applied, with a simple invocation: `zarf package preview -f my-flavor --set=MY_TEMPLATE=my-val`
+As a creator of Zarf packages I want to see what my package definition will look like after templates, imports, and flavors are applied, with a simple invocation: `zarf package preview -f my-flavor --set=MY_TEMPLATE=my-val`

 ### Risks and Mitigations